navish92/Predicting_Movie_Opening_Weekend/README.md

 **Sources:** [Box Office Mojo](www.boxofficemojo.com), [IMDB](www.imdb.com)

-The initial list of movies is acquired from this [page](https://www.boxofficemojo.com/year/2010/?sort=openingWeekendGross&grossesOption=totalGrosses) that lists the movies in a tabular fashion, by year.
+The initial list of movies is acquired from this [page](https://www.boxofficemojo.com/year/2010/?sort=openingWeekendGross&grossesOption=totalGrosses) of Box Office Mojo.
+It lists the movies in a tabular fashion, by year.
 As part of scope control, movies released only between 2010-2019 (inclusive) in U.S. is considered.
 Moreover, if a movie releases earlier internationally, this is not taken into account - only their Opening Weekend in U.S. matters.
-Lastly, all theatrical re-releases are discarded; as they have a separate set of factors influencing their performance.
+Lastly, all theatrical re-releases are discarded; as they potentially have a separate set of factors influencing their performance.

 Using the list of movies obtained, each movie's individual release page is scraped for additional information.
 An example of a release page can be seen [here](https://www.boxofficemojo.com/release/rl1265337857/).